Akuseru3/UrlShortener/README.md

 Alternative installation is possible without local dependencies relying on [Docker](#docker).
 (Personally I used a docker/wsl2/ubuntu combo to install the laravel framework.)

+You will have to create a folder and clone the repository in that directory, for this installation example the folder is called: url-shortener

 Clone the repository

     git clone git@github.com:Akuseru3/UrlShortener.git